St. Benedict's High School

-St Benedict's High School is a Roman Catholic High School in Linwood, Renfrewshire, in the west of Scotland.
+St Benedict's High School is a Catholic high school in Linwood, Renfrewshire, in the west of Scotland.

 The school

 St Benedict's High School was formed by the amalgamation of St Cuthbert's High School in Johnstone and St Brendan's High School in Linwood.
 St Benedict's High School serves the Linwood, Houston, Bridge of Weir, Johnstone, Elderslie, Kilbarchan, Howwood and Lochwinnoch areas of Renfrewshire.